Handling authentication

 - Never expose

-SECRET_KEYin client code or version control - Use strong, randomly generated secrets for production
+SECRET_KEYin client code or version control - Use strong, randomly generated secrets (minimum 32 characters)

 - Enable MFA for enhanced account security

-- Use appropriate scopes - request only the permissions needed
+- Use appropriate scopes - Request only necessary permissions

-- Validate state parameter to prevent CSRF attacks
+- Validate state parameter - Prevents CSRF attacks on OAuth flow

-- Implement proper redirect URL validation to prevent open redirects
+- Implement proper redirect URL validation - Prevents open redirects

 - Handle provider errors gracefully with user-friendly messages

-- Support account linking to allow users to connect multiple providers
+- Support account linking - Allow users to connect multiple providers